ExtensionEngine/tech-guide/recipes/automated-testing.md

 #### When **not** to use
 - For testing of specific function logic.
 We should use unit tests for those.
+- For testing third party services.
+We should assume they work as expected.

 #### Best practices
 - Test basic API functionality and keep the tests simple.
 - If the tested endpoint makes database changes, verify that the changes were actually made.
+- Assert that output data is correct.

 #### Antipatterns
+- Aiming for code coverage percentage number.
+An app with 100% code coverage can have bugs.
+Instead, focus on writing meaningful, quality tests.

 ### API Tests